 A child with an articulation disorder needs speech therapy.
 Without treatment, a child may struggle with lifelong vocational, learning, emotional and social problems.

 For many children the cause of oral or motor dysfunction articulation disorder comes from from brain damage or neurological dysfunction.
 For other children, however, there is no clearly identifyable cause.
+Articulation problem may result from a hearing impairment.

 Any child and adult have misarticulation problem (tutlana),he need a proper speech therapy and taught and how to correct use of speech organs for speaking the correct word.